castle-engine/castle-engine-vscode/README.md

 * this extension adds two keybindings:
    * `Ctrl` + `F9` - compile game
    * `Shift` + `F9` - run game
+* engine developer mode - currently changes project procedure list to project and engine procedure list (can be turn on in settings)

 ## Other extension dependency